 Oesophagitis can lead to scarring, narrowing of the tissue, ulcers and make you more prone to developing cancerous cells.

 Your GP should be able to diagnose normal acid reflux just from evaluating your symptoms, however if you experience intense symptoms such as difficulty swallowing, an endoscopy may be required.
-This procedure consists of a long tube with a camera and a light on one end that is lowered through the patient’s throat to determine the state of the oesophagus.
+This procedure consists of a long tube with a camera and a light on one end that is lowered through the patient’s throat to determine the state of the oesophagus and stomach lining.
 It can help your doctor diagnose and treat your specific case.

 You do not have to live with heartburn.
 A visit to your GP can help you determine the cause of your acid reflux and how to treat it before it progresses to oesophagitis.
 Healthy lifestyle changes and appropriate medication can be enough to help stop the burn.